Neuro-Algorithm/Neuro-Algorithm/README.md

 ---

 ## 🔹 What I Do
-- Explore connections between memory and behavior
+- Exploring the connections between memory and behavior
 - Constantly read research papers to fuel my curiosity
-- Build neural-inspired experiments in Python
+- Building neural-inspired experiments in Python
-- Learn boldly about cognition + code
+- Learning boldly about cognition + code
-- Grow as a *researcher** and **algorithmic thinker**

 ---

 ## 🔹 Current Projects